nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 In the above example, we are deleting a contact with name `Dinosaur Lim` from Plannit.

 ### 2.5.
 Navigation
-Provides users with the ability to navigate between different tabs in the program.
+With navigation functionalities, you now have the ability to navigate between different tabs in Plannit!

 #### 2.5.1 Navigate to home
 You may navigate back to the home page using the `home` command.